fstark/icl-1501/README.md

 ```

-Will proved a dissembly of all DPL-1 instructions.
+Will provide a disassembly of all DPL-1 instructions.